biocore-ntnu/epic/README.md

 This is a pre-alpha release.
 Please do aggressively report issues, quirks, complaints and anything that just feels slightly off to the issue tracker.
 Also please ask questions and make docrequests - there are loads of neat stuff I have not documented.

-I have been using epic with great success, but no others have looked at it so you are likely to encounter some issues.
+I have been using epic with great success.

 ## License